jonlpersson/ed-latimore/site/_posts/2023-02-16-how-to-prepare-for-fatherhood.md

 ## 1\.
 Develop your leadership skills

 The first fundamental principle of fatherhood is leadership.
 When you become a father, you also become a role model and a guide.
-Engaged fathers raise children with higher IQs and better social and emotional skills.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>
+Engaged fathers raise children with higher IQs and better social and emotional skills.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup>

 But being a good leader, and creating a positive impact on the world takes time and development.